sfigg/commercialization-public/design/device-experiences/speechplatformdevices-hwguidelines.md

 To enable the acoustic echo canceller to work well the device speakers should be placed at a maximum distance from the microphones, or place directivity nulls towards loudspeakers.

 NOTE: Meeting the HW recommendations does not *assure* end-to-end system performance, but is strongly encouraged based on best practices and measurements of ecosystem devices that do provide a good speech experience.
-It may be possible to pass hardware guidelines but not pass the ***Speech Platform Input Device Recommendations*** due to limitations of signal processing algorithms or non-optimal tuning.
-It may also be possible to pass the ***Speech Platform Input Device Recommendations,*** yet not meet the guidelines provided in this document.
+It may be possible to pass hardware guidelines but not pass the [Speech Platform: Input Device Recommendations](speechplatformdevicesrecommendations.md) due to limitations of signal processing algorithms or non-optimal tuning.
+It may also be possible to pass the [Speech Platform: Input Device Recommendations](speechplatformdevicesrecommendations.md), yet not meet the guidelines provided in this document.

 ### Microphone Array Guidelines for Near and Far Field Devices